-We recruited admissions staff from eight universities who were willing to re-evaluate applications from past admissions cycles.3 Each university was promised confidentiality in exchange for participating in the study.
+We recruited admissions staff from eight universities who were willing to reevaluate applications from past admissions cycles.3 Each university was promised confidentiality in exchange for participating in the study.
 These eight universities span sectors, selectivity level, and size, as shown in Table 1.
-Their acceptance rates range from below 20% to above 40%, and their undergraduate enrollment ranges from fewer than 5,000 to more than 20,000.
+Their acceptance rates range from below 20% to above 40%, and yield on admitted students also varied from less than 30% to more than 50%.
+Of the eight colleges, three are public and five are private.
+Undergraduate enrollment ranges from fewer than 5,000 students to more than 20,000 students.

 Consistent with the high level of variation in admissions practices nationally (Bowman & Bastedo, 2018; Clinedinst, 2019), the admissions processes differ across our participating universities.
-For example, at some universities, applications are reviewed only by individual readers, and some universities may have committees review some or all applications.
+For example, at some universities, applications are reviewed only by individual readers, and some universities have committees review some or all applications.
 Additionally, some universities award summary ratings based on different components of the application; others have no such rating system.
-For our purposes, we condensed the variety of admissions measures into two main outcomes: whether the student was initially recommended for admission in the review process and total standardized admission ratings.4 In this study, admissions officers at sampled colleges re-read between 848 and 4,698 historical applications, and nearly every reviewer read between 100 to 400 applications.
+For our purposes, we condensed the variety of admissions measures into two main outcomes: whether the student was initially recommended for admission in the review process and total standardized admission ratings.4 In this study, admissions officers at sampled colleges reread between 848 and 4,698 historical applications, and nearly every reviewer read between 100 to 400 applications.
 This is a substantial number of applications per reader, but fewer than would be read in an entire admissions cycle.